bethheard/bethheard.github.com/index.md

 ### Cool!
 How do you go about forming this team then?

 When forming a team, I do need to take these traits into account in order to create the best team possible.
-As I have a habit of getting side-tracked and tend to be more of a cooperative person than a leader, finding someone with a more dominant personality traits to take a bit more charge and to help keep everyone on track would be a vital part of a team that I am in.
+As I have a habit of getting side-tracked and tend to be more of a cooperative person than a leader, finding someone with a more dominant personality to take a bit more charge and to help keep everyone on track would be a vital part of a team that I am in.
 It would also be helpful to have members with similar learning styles as we will be able to find resources for each other that we can all easily learn from.
-Having other members who are also able t think in abstract and complex ways would help with explaining and understanding ideas as well.
+Having other members who are also able to think in abstract and complex ways would help with explaining and understanding ideas as well.